11 Ways To Find Housing For Felons In Houston |Apartments For Felons

 The short answer is yes, however, it is more difficult to receive a voucher if you have a criminal record.
 Section 8 provides vouchers to individuals with criminal records on a case by case basis.
 In this section, we will discuss the nuances of this.

 How a Criminal Record can affect your Section 8 Application

 Below are different scenarios that will affect your Section 8 application.

 - If you were arrested, but there was never a conviction, you have a better shot of receiving a voucher than someone who was convicted.

-- Individuals with a violent or drug related conviction will face have a difficult time qualifying for a voucher.
+- Individuals with a violent or drug-related conviction will face having a difficult time qualifying for a voucher.
 Individuals who are lifetime sex offenders will be ineligible for Section 8 vouchers.

 - As a general rule the further in the past your arrest or conviction was the better chance you have of qualifying.
 Convictions within the past year will likely result in you being denied for a voucher.